Still34/landing/_posts/writeup/2020-07-14-rgbctf-part1.md

 >
 > `There's this small up and coming language called java I want to tell you about`

-This solve was made possible by our Java guru, [Kieran](https://github.com/k-boyle), who pointed me to the right direction.
+This problem was solved by our Java guru, [Kieran](https://github.com/k-boyle).
 Go give them a follow!
 {: .notice--success}

 The moment I saw the `Main.java` file I burst out in tears.
 Just... [take a look](https://gist.github.com/Still34/cc33aa76c6649761f95769dfc9e0094f).